Analyzing Transformers in Embedding Space: Interpretability Experiments

 \subsection{Hidden State and Parameters}

-An advantage of zero-pass interpretation is that it does not require running inputs through the model which is expensive and non-exhaustive.
-In this section (and this section only), we run a forward pass over inputs and examine if the representations in embedding space of dynamically-computed hidden states are ``similar'' to the representations of static parameter vectors that are activated.
+One merit of zero-pass interpretation is that it does not require running inputs through the model.
+Feeding inputs might be expensive and non-exhaustive.
+In this section and \textit{in this section only}, we run a forward pass over inputs and examine if the embedding space representations of dynamically computed hidden states are ``similar'' to the representations of the activated static parameter vectors.
+Due to the small number of examples we run over, the overall GPU usage is still negligible.

-A technical side note: we use GPT-2, which applies layer norm to the Transformer output before projecting it to the embedding space with $E$.
-Thus, conservatively, layer norm should be considered as part of the projection operation.\footnote{Layer norm consists of standardizing the mean and variance of the input followed by an affine transformation.
-The latter part can be easily absorbed into $E$ (while adding a bias term).} Empirically however, we observe that projecting parameters directly without layer norm works well, which simplifies our analysis in \S\ref{sec:theory}.
-An exception is when projecting hidden states in this section, where we apply layer norm before projection to improve performance, similar to \cite{lm_debugger}.
+A technical side note: we use GPT-2, which applies \layernorm to the Transformer output before projecting it to the embedding space with $E$.
+Thus, conservatively, \layernorm should be considered as part of the projection operation.
+Empirically, however, we observe that projecting parameters directly without \layernorm works well, which simplifies our analysis in \S\ref{sec:theory}.
+Unlike parameters, we apply \layernorm to hidden states before projection to embedding space to improve interpretability.
+This nuance was also present in the code of \cite{lm_debugger}.

-\paragraph{Experimental Design} We use GPT-2 medium and run it over 60 examples from IMDB \citep{imdb}.
-This provides us with a dynamically-computed hidden state $h$ for every token and at the output of every layer.
+\paragraph{Experimental Design} We use GPT-2 medium and run it over 60 examples from IMDB (25,000 train, 25,000 test examples; \cite{imdb}).\footnote{Note that IMDB was designed for sentiment analysis and we use it here as a general-purpose corpus.} This provides us with a dynamically-computed hidden state $h$ for every token and at the output of every layer.
 For the projection $\hat{h} \in \mathbb{R}^e$ of each such hidden state, we take the projections of the $m$ most active parameter vectors $\{\hat{x}_i\}_{i=1}^{m}$ in the layer that computed $h$ and check if they cover the dominant vocabulary items of $\hat{h}$ in embedding space.
-Specifically, let $\texttt{top-k}(w E)$ be the $k$ vocabulary items with largest logits in embedding space for a vector $w \in \mathbb{R}^d$.
+Specifically, let $\texttt{top-k}(w E)$ be the $k$ vocabulary items with the largest logits in embedding space for a vector $w \in \mathbb{R}^d$.
 We compute:

 to capture if activated parameter vectors cover the main vocabulary items corresponding to the hidden state.